Bachelor of Laws

 University is about more than what you learn in the classroom.
 A UNSW Bachelor of Laws focuses on balancing theoretical studies and hands-on learning to prepare you to be a changemaker in the future.

-When you enrol in the Bachelor of Laws as a double degree, you’ll be joining Sydney’s number 1 law faculty* at a Go8 university, and have the opportunity to learn from award-winning academics.
+When you enrol in the Bachelor of Laws as a double degree, you’ll be joining the law faculty that is ranked #1 in Australia (QS World University Rankings by Subject, 2025) at a Go8 university, and have the opportunity to learn from award-winning academics.

-UNSW has been named ‘Most Employable University’ by the Australian Financial Review, four years in a row.
+Our students are recognised as the most employable students for six years in a row (Australian Financial Review (AFR) Top100 Future Leaders Awards, 2020-2025).
 Hands-on experience means you’ll build professional portfolios through proximity and partnerships with some of Australia's most influential figures in the legal sector.
 Unlock industry connections for placements and work experience, and tap into rewarding careers in the criminal justice system.

 How to apply to UNSW